Rote Nase

 The Rote Nase (German for "Red Nose") is a mountain of the Swiss Pennine Alps, located east of the Gornergrat in Valais.
 The summit is 3,251 m (10,666 ft) above sea level.
 It is located to the Southeast of the town of Zermatt, and features several ungroomed ski runs leading down the mountain.
-The summit can be accessed using either a T-bar lift running up from lower down the mountain or a cable car running from Hohtälli.
+The summit can be accessed using a limited service cable car running from Hohtälli.